avabellaw/crystal-clear-opticians/readme.md

 These goals are delivered by:

-* Having a services dropdown in the navigation that explains the shop's process.
+* Having a services dropdown (Our Services) in the navigation that explains the shop's process.
 * While explaining the process, the site delivers information on eye care.
 * Has a dedicated section in the navigation that shows off the glasses cleanly and simply.
 * All the shop information is found through the About dropdown.
-Has a handy map embedded in the site using an iframe from Google Maps.
+THis page also contains a handy map embedded in the site using an iframe from Google Maps.
 * Demonstrates pricing structure clearly on the homepage.

 Site owner goals are: